 More tips and tricks on How to build the best filter and navigation using a Shopify app

 Statistics drawn up from 1.4 billion eCommerce visits worldwide point out that 75% of monthly site search queries are brand new.
 This indicates an innate preference for the latest products in stock.

 By putting just-in products on the front line, H&M lives up to the expectations of two-thirds of digital shoppers (Source: H&M)

-If you have more than 10 filter groups, the rule of thumb is to collapse facet groups by default so that the filter tree doesn’t take up the entire vertical sidebar.
+If you have more than 10 filter groups, the rule of thumb is to collapse facet groups by default.
+This way, the filter tree doesn’t take up the entire vertical sidebar.
 A “show more” button also works well when there are multiple filter options.

 UNIQLO has collapsed filter groups for a neat and clean look.
 When fully displayed, the filter tree is super lengthy (Source: UNIQLO)